Ottaht1/User-Manager-/README.md

 5.Start the application by running `npm start`.

-The application will then be available at http://localhost:3000/.

 ## Usage
 Once the application is running, you can view the list of users by clicking on the "Users" link in the navigation bar.
 To view more details about a user, simply click on their name in the list.